getreu/tp-note/docs/source/tpnote--manpage.md

 ## Register your own text editor

+There are two ways to modify the default file editor, Tp-Note launches when it starts: either you can modify the  configuration file variables '`app_args.editor`' and '`app_args.editor_console`', or alternatively, you can set the '`TPNOTE_EDITOR`' environment variable  (cf. examples in the capter _ENVIRONMENT_VARIABLES_ below).

 The configuration file variables '`app_args.editor`' and '`app_args.editor_console`' define lists of external text editors to be launched for editing.
 The lists contain by default well-known text editor names